vatsaaa/mcpoax/mcpoax.md

 **Reduced Complexity**: Teams maintain one API specification instead of separate OpenAPI and MCP configurations.

-The evidence suggests that MCP's genuine value proposition—enhanced semantic descriptions for AI agents—could be more elegantly achieved through standardized OpenAPI extensions, avoiding the architectural gold-plating that characterizes the current MCP approach.
+The evidence suggests that genuine value proposition of MCP — enhanced semantic descriptions for AI agents—could be more elegantly achieved through standardized OpenAPI extensions, avoiding the architectural gold-plating that characterizes the current MCP approach.

 ## Understanding Architectural Choices: Innovation vs. Evolution